johanvanhelden/gha-clover-test-coverage-check/README.md

 ### coverage
 The calculated value.

+### coverage-display
+The calculated value for display purposes.

+### coverage-acceptable
+The true or false value of the check result.
+You can use this output with the `exit` input to implement your own coverage logic.

 ### Generating a coverage report
 This is how you can generate a test coverage report using PHPUnit: